henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 ## Using `ActiveSupport::Concern`

-Finally, here's an example of a Module Builder using [`ActiveSupport::Concern`](https://api.rubyonrails.org/v7.0.6/classes/ActiveSupport/Concern.html#method-i-included), since it took me a few attempts to get right.
+Here's an example of a Module Builder using [`ActiveSupport::Concern`](https://api.rubyonrails.org/v7.0.6/classes/ActiveSupport/Concern.html#method-i-included), since it took me a few attempts to get right.

 ``` ruby
 require "active_support/concern"